-Contractor shall contract with hospitals that demonstrate they provide highquality, affordable, and equitable care and promote the safety of Enrollees.
+Contractor shall only-contract with hospitals that demonstrate they provide high-quality, affordable, and equitable care and promote the safety of Enrollees.
 Contractor shall improve quality and cost performance across its contracted hospitals.

 - 1) To meet this expectation, Covered California will work with Cal Hospital Compare, California hospitals, and QHP Issuers to profile and analyze variation in performance on hospital quality measures.
 Analysis will be based on best available national and state benchmarks, variation in hospital performance considering hospital case mix and services provided, best existing science of quality improvement including the challenges of composite measures, and informed by effective engagement of stakeholders.
 Assessment of hospital quality and safety shall not be based on a single measure alone.
 Contractor must: - a) Submit an intervention plan to address low quality hospitals if Contractor contracts with hospitals performing in the lowest decile on state or national benchmarks for quality and safety.
-The intervention plan may include quarterly hospital performance reviews, providing technical assistance for specific quality and safety domains, implementation of corrective action plans, tying hospital payment to quality and safety, or excluding the hospital from the QHP network.
+The intervention plan may include quarterly hospital performance reviews, tying hospital payment to quality and safety, providing technical assistance for specific quality and safety domains, implementation of corrective action plans, tying hospital payment to quality and safety, assessment of hospital resources, andor excluding the hospital from the QHP network, or other similar activities.
 Contractor must continue to comply with applicable network adequacy standards, with attention to geographical access needs and specific specialty service needs.
 The intervention plan is subject to review and approval by Covered California. - 2) Covered California encourages collaboration among QHP Issuers in order to achieve maximum quality and safety performance in hospital networks.
-To this end, Covered California will provide technical assistance to foster this collaborative effort through the Clinical Leaders Forum, Plan Management Advisory group, and other venues as helpful.
+To this end, Covered California will provide technical assistance to foster this collaborative effort through the Clinical Leaders Forum, Plan Management Advisory group, and other venues as helpfulas necessary. - 3) To demonstrate Contractor is managing hospital and facility costs, Contractor must report in the annual application for certification: - a) The factors Contractor considers in assessing relative unit prices and total cost of care: - The extent to which Contractor adjusts for or analyzes the reasons for cost factors based on elements such as area of service, population served, market dominance, services provided by the facility (e.g., trauma or tertiary care), or other factors; - c) How Contractor uses hospital price transparency data; - d)c) How unit prices, total cost of care, and data obtained from the CMS

-- 3) To demonstrate Contractor is managing hospital and facility costs, Contractor must report in the annual application for certification: - a) The factors Contractor considers in assessing relative unit prices and total cost of care: - b) The extent to which Contractor adjusts for or analyzes the reasons for cost factors based on elements such as area of service, population served, market dominance, services provided by the facility (e.g., trauma or tertiary care), or other factors; - c) How unit prices, total cost of care, and data obtained from the CMS Hospital Price Transparency Rule are used in the selection of facilities in networks for QHPs; and - d) Each facility by region and their distribution by cost deciles, or describe other ways facilities are grouped by costs such as comparison of costs as a percentage of Medicare costs and the percentage of costs for Contractor that are expended in each cost decile. - 4) Covered California supports price transparency as a resource for Enrollees to make better informed decisions about their health care.
-In alignment with the CMS Hospital Price Transparency rule, Contractor shall annually report: - a) A list of network hospitals by region that do not provide a machinereadable file that includes payer-specific negotiated amounts for all the services that could be provided by the hospital on an inpatient or outpatient basis; and - b) The number and percent of network hospitals by region that provide information on the 70 CMS-specified shoppable services through a machine-readable file or a price estimator tool that provides consumers with an individualized estimate of their out-of-pocket costs; and - c) The number and percent of network hospitals that do not provide price information for shoppable services.
+- Hospital Price Transparency pRulerice transparency data are used in the selection of facilities in networks for QHPs; and - d) Each facility by region and their distribution by cost deciles, or describe other ways facilities are grouped by costs such as comparison of costs as a percentage of Medicare costs and the percentage of costs for Contractor that are expended in each cost decile. - 4) Covered California supports price transparency as a resource for Enrollees to make better informed decisions about their health care.
+In alignment with the CMS Hospital Price Transparency rule, Contractor shall annually report: - a) A list of network hospitals by region that do not provide a machinereadable file that includes payer-specific negotiated amounts for all the services that could be provided by the hospital on an inpatient or outpatient basis; and - The number and percent of network hospitals by region that provide information on the 70 CMS-specified shoppable services through - -a machine-readable file or - b) a price estimator tool that provides consumers with an individualized estimate of their out-of-pocket costs; orand - -tThe number and percent of network hospitals that - a)c) do not provide price information for shoppable services.